-- 4.1 When new staff join our academy they will be informed of the safeguarding arrangements in place.
+4.1 When new staff join our academy they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our academy's safeguarding policy along with the Trust Code of conduct for Adults, Part One and Annex A of "Keeping Children Safe in Education" and told who our Designated Safeguarding Lead (DSL), Deputy DSL and the Trust Safeguarding Lead is.
 They will also receive a copy of the behaviour policy and the academy's response to children who go missing from education, this information is provided in Section 6 of this policy.
 All staff are expected to read these key documents.
 They will be provided with information about how to record and report safeguarding concerns using the Trust approved electronic recording system.
-Training for CURA will be provide for new staff by DSL and training provider. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction within the first week of joining the academy.
-This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, (including reassuring victims that they are being taken seriously) and that they will be supported and kept safe, how to record, the processes for referral to Children's
+All staff are expected to read these key documents to record and report safeguarding concerns using the Trust approved electronic recording system.
+Training for CURA will be provide for new staff by DSL and training provider.